GhostlyDark/EMG/README.md

 ```

-## macOS
+### macOS

 Releases can be found [here](https://github.com/GhostlyDark/EMG/releases/latest).

-To build EMG instead, install a compatible version of Xcode, such as v12.5.1 on macOS 11.
+To build EMG instead, install a compatible version of Xcode:

+- macOS 10.13: Xcode 9.4.1
+- macOS 10.14: Xcode 10.3
+- macOS 10.15: Xcode 11.7
+- macOS 11: Xcode 12.5.1

 You may download Xcode from Apple (requires account) or from a third party site (like archive.org).

 (Help) You may delete an existing installation in case you encounter an error message:
 ```